NereidaRondon/NereidaRondon/README.md

 * 🌍 Former Math teacher, boot camp graduate, and now self-teaching software engineer.
 * 🌴 My home base is 🌞 Southwest Florida
 * 🧠 I've taken the initiative in my professional development by continuing to learn and grow as a software engineer on my free time because I believe in forging my own path rather than waiting for opportunities to come knocking.
-(Wouldnt be mad if one did knock on my door though 😂)
+(Wouldn't be mad if one did knock on my door though 😂)
 * ✨ My non-traditional background brings a fresh perspective to problem-solving, with a deep commitment to self-growth.
-* 💻 Gaining software experience through available opportunities like building in public and [Chingu.io](https://www.chingu.io/)
+* 💻 Gaining software experience through available opportunities like [Chingu.io](https://www.chingu.io/) and internships.
 * 🖥️ See my [Portfolio Projects](https://nereidarondon.com/projects)
 * ✉️ You can contact me at [Nereida.Rondon5@gmail.com](mailto:Nereida.Rondon5@gmail.com)
 * 🤝 I'm open to collaborating on any JavaScript Projects and I'm looking to contribute to open source projects as well